JoseMMorales/Happiness-App-Standalone/README.md

 ### **Angular Material presence...**

-`<mat-toolbar>` component to set a title in the App and happy icon, `<mat-icon>` as part of the clickable button which will open the Dialog box when a user wants to add his/her data in happiness table, `MatDialog` component to render a pop-up box when user clicks heart icon in the toolbar, `<table mat-table>` component to render/filter/sort happy people in the home view, `<mat-paginator>` to retrieve just data accordingly that is set up in the bottom side of the table, `<mat-card>` component to organize person form fields when Dialog box is shown, `<mat-spinner>` to let the user know about any action in the backend.
+- `<mat-toolbar>` it's a component to set a title in the App and happy icon.
+- `<mat-icon>` The user will open the Dialog box to add his/her data on the happiness table.
+- `MatDialog` It's a component to render a pop-up box when user clicks heart icon in the toolbar.
+- `<table mat-table>` Used to render/filter/sort happy people in the home view.
+- `<mat-paginator>` It's retrieving just the data that is set up in the bottom side of the table.

+* `<mat-card>` It's a component to organize person form fields when Dialog box is shown up.
+* `<mat-spinner>` It's letting the user know about any action in the backend.

 </br>